What is postpartum depression?

 - Suicidal thoughts

-To be able to talk about postpartum depression, at least two symptoms must be felt by the woman and these must be permanent in the long term, impacting her daily life after the birth of the baby.
-This is why it is called an illness.
+To be able to speak of post-partum depression, the woman must experience at least two symptoms, and these must be permanent in duration, impacting on her daily life after the baby's birth.
+That's why it's called an illness.

-Several factors could be at the origin of the occurrence of a postpartum depression.
-In particular:
+Several factors could be at the root of post-partum depression.
+These include

-- Psychological factors: a stress can be born following a childbirth by what represents the birth of a child and/or the fact of becoming a mother
+- Psychological factors: stress may arise following childbirth, due to the new reality of having a child and/or becoming a mother.

 - Hormonal changes: throughout pregnancy, hormones "play" with a woman's body.
-After the birth, the body undergoes another hormonal change that could promote this mood disorder
+After childbirth, the body undergoes a further hormonal change, which may contribute to this mood disorder.

 - Psychological and physical exhaustion